 - Getting plenty of rest to help the body fight off inflammation

-- Drink plenty of fluids to dilute mucus and promote better drainage
+- Drink plenty of fluids to dilute the mucus and promote better drainage

 - Moisturize the sinus cavities with steam from a hot shower